Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 }
 ```

-When the `Error` pointer is zero, it means that no D-Bus error occurred while making the call, and subsequent arguments are valid D-Bus method return values.
-Non-zero `Error` pointer, however, points to the valid `Error` instance, meaning that an error occurred during the call (and subsequent arguments are simply default-constructed).
-Error name and message can then be read out by the client from `Error` instance.
+Empty `error` parameter means that no D-Bus error occurred while making the call, and subsequent arguments are valid D-Bus method return values.
+However, `error` parameter containing a value means that an error occurred during the call (and subsequent arguments are simply default-constructed), and the underlying `Error` instance provides us with the error name and message.

 Another option is to finish the async call statement with `getResultAsFuture()`, which is a template function which takes the list of types returned by the D-Bus method (empty list in case of `void`-returning method) which returns a `std::future` object, which will later, when the reply arrives, be set to contain the return value(s).
 Or if the call returns an error, `sdbus::Error` will be thrown by `std::future::get()`.